 To add the Ezproxy code, copy and paste the PURL into this box:

-Databases present persistent links to articles under many different labels, so look for any language that indicates permanance on an article page.
+Databases present persistent links to articles under many different labels, so look for any language that indicates permanance.
 Here are some common labels:

 Persistent link/Permanent link/Permalink, e.g. or